-Several regulatory organizations have established standards for avoiding security misconfigurations in order to prevent cyberattacks and accidental security breaches, maintain compliance with regulations, and strengthen the overall cybersecurity posture of any business.
-Cyber Security Hub recently recorded a webinar with Fortra’s Tyler Reguly about the top security misconfigurations to watch out for.
+Several regulatory organizations have established standards for avoiding security misconfigurations in order to prevent misconfiguration attacks and accidental security breaches, maintain compliance with regulations, and strengthen the overall cybersecurity posture of any business.
+Cyber Security Hub recorded a webinar with Fortra’s Tyler Reguly about the top security misconfigurations to watch out for.

 Industry Standards and Organizations